 Fruit like raisins, sultanas, apples or pears are an excellent source of energy.
 Leave on the ground for ground-feeding birds, or suspend from a tree for others.
 Leftovers like cooked pasta and rice are high in energy, as is rind from unsalted meat or cooked veg.
 Avoid salty food or bread.

 It’s best to avoid foods that might melt in hot weather, such as products containing lots of fat.
 Fat balls may become rancid after a time, so are best avoided too.

-Peanuts used to be the staple item on our bird feeding menu, but the increase in alternatives such as sunflower hearts means we now have a greater choice.
-Peanuts might spread aflatoxin, a fungal infection that can be lethal to birds.
-Check the pack before you buy to make sure the nuts have been tested for aflatoxin.
-Whatever you do, never put out nuts intended for human consumption, because they contain dangerous levels of salt.
+Be careful when feeding them peanuts, as they might spread aflatoxin, a fungal infection that can be lethal to birds.
+Check the pack before you buy to make sure the nuts have been tested.
+Never put out nuts intended for human consumption, as they contain very high levels of salt.

 Don’t forget to keep bird feeders clean to prevent bacteria and fungal spores building up.